 This capital improvement project was developed to address long-term maintenance issues with high storm flows and debris at the District's Mill Creek Diversion.
 The project will alter the existing facility to allow bypass of large debris in order to minimize the need for repairs and maintain the designed recharge capacity during severe storms while reducing costs and improving management alternatives under novel climate scenarios.
-Project design and CEQA compliance are complete and Regional Water Quality Control Board permits have been issued, with the U.S. Army Corps of Engineers 404 and 408 permits pending.
-The gates to be installed as part of the construction have been purchased and delivered, with construction planned to begin following the current rainy season.
+With project design and CEQA analysis complete and all permits issued, construction began on August 14, 2023, with an expected completion date of December 15, 2023.